Team and Board

 Wayne Salazar has helped environmental attorneys to define project goals and objectives since 2003.
 He was Director of Foundation Relations at Earthjustice for ten years before joining the AIDA team in 2013.
 He led a team that raised $48 million for projects that address marine protection, climate change, biodiversity and public lands conservation, air and water quality, and environmental justice through national and international law.
 His background in donor development, strategic planning, project development, and communications also includes work with agencies providing poverty law, social service, and art programs.
 He earned a Bachelor of Fine Arts degree from the School of Visual Arts and a Master of Fine Arts degree from Hunter College.

-Kim Winters, with Paragon Philanthropy, coordinates AIDA’s development efforts.
+Kim Winters coordinates AIDA’s individual donor fund development.
 She has 25 years of experience in fund and program development, and communications campaigns that benefit values-based causes in environmental conservation, education, justice, and community-building.
 She holds a Master's in Public Administration from Harvard University’s John F. Kennedy School of Government, and a B.A. in Political Science from Guilford College.

 Laura Yaniz is a Mexican freelance journalist and social media content editor.
 As part of AIDA’s communications team, she runs efforts to spread news about the organization’s work on social networks.
 She has a BA in media and journalism from the Monterrey Institute of Technology and Higher Education (ITESM) in Monterrey, Mexico, and a diploma in national security from the Autonomous Technological Institute of Mexico (ITAM).
 She is interested in social and environmental issues, especially environmental security.